Rugby union in Bahrain

-Rugby union in Bahrain is a minor but growing sport.
+Rugby union is a minor but growing sport in Bahrain.

 Governing body

 The Bahrain Rugby Football Union is the national governing body, under the Arabian Gulf RFU.
 By the end of 2010, the AGRFU will be broken up, with new unions to be established in each member country, as announced in January 2009 by the IRB.
 The first national union to be formed from the AGRFU is expected to be that of the UAE.

 History

 Bahraini rugby is frequently played in high temperatures, and much of the time on sand.
 Beach rugby and rugby sevens are also popular.
 Up until the mid-1980s, the only grass rugby pitch in the country was next to the airport, and games were could be interrupted by the comings and goings of the aircraft.